~/abhipraya

 }

 The componentStack in the extra field is critical.
 A JavaScript error like “Cannot read property ’name’ of undefined” could come from anywhere.
 The component stack trace shows the exact React component tree: App > Dashboard > InvoiceTable > InvoiceRow, which pinpoints the failing component without requiring reproduction.
+This is exactly how we caught the two useAuth must be used within an AuthProvider issues listed in the Real-World Value section.

 Structured JSON Logging